-So, the idea behind #GivingTuesday email templates is that you can copy-and-paste them, customize a word here or there, and then send them off.
+So, the idea behind #GivingTuesday email templates is that you can copy and paste them, customize a word here or there, and then send them off.
 But we’re hoping you’ll use these #GivingTuesday email templates as a jumping-off point and add more content about your nonprofit’s work and mission!

 Body: